SIRIS – A Musical Journey

 Everything Good Takes Time

-For over 25 years, the name SIRIS has been synonymous with creativity and artistic freedom; fusing together influences from different cultures and styles; forming a unique sound that has truly become the “SIRIS” sound.
-Now a little older and a little wiser, they look forward to reaching new artistic heights in music.
-Their musical life and journey forges on, twenty five years & counting.
-Not bad for two boys from Philly.
+For close to 30 years, the name SIRIS has been synonymous with creativity and artistic freedom; melding together influences from different cultures and styles; forming a unique sound that has truly become the “SIRIS” sound.
+Now a little older and a little wiser, the brothers look forward to reaching new artistic heights.
+As this exciting musical journey forges on, the brothers are enjoying the ride.